Learner0510/android-interview-questions/Answers.md

 ```

 #### SupervisorJob
 When using a `supervisorScope` or a `SupervisorJob`, an exception in a child coroutine does not cancel its siblings or its parent.
-This is useful for building isolated, independent tasks within a single scope where a failure in one shouldn’t affect the others.
+This is useful for building isolated, independent tasks within a single scope where a failure in one shouldn't affect the others.
 The exception is still propagated up and can be handled by a `CoroutineExceptionHandler` on the `SupervisorJob`.

 ---